camac/dora/Readme.md

 # Domino ODP Repository Helper (dora)

-Dora is a helper script with the intention of providing some automation for some common tasks involved in setting up a git repository

-* 	Initialising a new repository for NSF use
-*		Setting the .gitignore file consistently
-* 	Installing DXL Metadata filters for better source control
-* 	Keeping a Custom Control updated with the latest version
+Dora's primary purpose is to assist in setting up **DXL Metadata filters** for a Git Repository for an IBM Notes/Domino nsf On-Disk Project.

 This project is only in it's beginning.
-Currently dora is implemented as a Perl script (dora.pl) which runs in the bash-like *Git Bash* on Windows.
+Currently dora is implemented as a Perl script which runs in a bash-like terminal e.g. *Git Bash* on Windows.

-*note* If you don't want to use dora and just want to manually configure the Git Metadata filters yourself please see the **Manually Configuring Git Filters** section below.
+*note* You can set up DXL Metadata filters manually, so if you don't want to use dora and just want to manually configure the Git Metadata filters yourself please see the **Manually Configuring Git Filters** section below.

 ## Usage

-To use dora, you open a terminal, navigate to a git repository's root directory and issue the command *dora* This will open a menu in the terminal which will allow you to configure the current repository using dora.
+To use dora, you must first install it.
+Then you open a terminal, navigate to a git repository's root directory and issue the command `dora`
+This will open a menu in the terminal which will allow you to configure the current repository using dora.

 ### Setting up DXL Metadata Filters

-To set up the DXL Metadata filters, open a terminal, navigate to the repository, and run 'dora' Then choose the menu option for 'Installation'
+To set up the DXL Metadata filters for a repository:
+1. open a bash-like terminal
+2. navigate to the repository
+3. run `dora`
+4. Choose 1. for 'Install Something'
-Then choose the option 'Install Everything'
+5. Choose 1. for 'Install Everything'
+6. Follow the prompts!

 If you encounter any issues (please report them!) you can set up the DXL Metadata filters manually using the following guide.

-#### Manually Configuring the DXL Metadata Filters

-If you cannot configure the filters due to any problems when running the Dora Helper script (please report bugs!), you can still manually configure your repository to run the DXL Metadata Filter

-1. 	(windows only) Install libxslt to a directory that is on your PATH
-1. Install the DXL Metadata filter to the git config file You can do this either by issuing git config commands or by editing the .git/config file in your repository.
-    To do this using git config commands run the following:

-        git config --local filter.dxlmetadata.clean    xsltproc xsl\DXLClean.xsl -
-        git config --local filter.dxlmetadata.smudge   xsltproc xsl\DXLSmudge.xsl -
-        git config --local filter.dxlmetadata.required true

-    To do this via editing the .git/config file, make sure it has this entry

-        [filter "dxlmetadata"]
-          clean = xsltproc xsl/DXLClean.xsl -
-          smudge = xsltproc xsl/DXLSmudge.xsl -
-          required = true

-2. Create a directory called *xsl* within your repository for your XSL Stylesheets
-2. Copy the XSL Transform Stylesheets DXLClean.xsl and DXLSmudge.xsl to the newly created xsl directory
-2. Add the entry *xsl/* to your .gitignore file

-4. Configure the .gitattributes file to select which files to filter
-4. If you don't have one, Create a *.gitattributes* file in the root of your repository
-4. add the following entry for each file extension you want to filter
-\*.ext filter=dxlmetadata text eol=lf

 ## Installation